jaredboynton/postman-saml-auth-router/README.md

 ## Quick Start Guide

-**For internal testing**: Obtain the configuration file from your designated contact, then:
+**For internal (Postman) testing**: Obtain the configuration file from your designated contact, then:

 ```bash
 sudo ./demo.sh